ralphjsmit/filament/packages/schemas/docs/03-infolists/04-image.md

 ImageEntry::make('header_image')
 ```

-The entry must contain the path to the image, relative to the root directory of its storage disk, or an absolute URL to it.
+In this case, the `header_image` state could contain `posts/header-images/4281246003439.jpg`, which is relative to the root directory of the storage disk.
+The storage disk is defined in the [configuration file](../../introduction/installation#publishing-configuration), `public` by default.
+You can also set the `FILESYSTEM_DISK` environment variable to change this.

+Alternatively, the state could contain an absolute URL to an image, such as `https://example.com/images/header.jpg`.

 <AutoScreenshot name="infolists/entries/image/simple" alt="Image entry" version="4.x" />

 ## Managing the image disk

-By default, the `public` disk will be used to retrieve images.
-You may pass a custom disk name to the `disk()` method:
+The default storage disk is defined in the [configuration file](../../introduction/installation#publishing-configuration), `public` by default.
+You can also set the `FILESYSTEM_DISK` environment variable to change this.
+If you want to deviate from the default disk, you may pass a custom disk name to the `disk()` method:

 ```php
 use Filament\Infolists\Components\ImageEntry;